Victory Liner: Fare classes

-Note: Baguio First Class and Royal Class have a stewardess, while Cagayan/Isabela/Tabuk First Class and Royal Class have no stewardess, and have been replaced by bus conductors.
-Also, both First Class and Royal Class passengers have access to The Lounge, an air-conditioned room with free coffee for everyone, and there is a microwave to heat your food if you want to.
+Note: Baguio First Class and Royal Class have a stewardess, while Cagayan/Isabela/Tabuk have no stewardess, and have been replaced by bus conductors.
+Also, both First Class and Royal Class passengers have access to The Lounge, an air-conditioned room with free unlimited coffee for everyone, and there is a microwave to heat your food if you want to.

 Audio and Video systems and Wi-Fi are standard on all of its classes.